kesmit13/DrumaticAffect/README.md

 the exact tempo.
 You can get in-the-ballpark by using a metronome to set a tempo then trying to tap that tempo, but it's somewhat in-exact.

 The idea came about to have a hardware device send the tap signal rather than a person.
-This woould give a very exact tempo that could be set simply be dialing in the correct tempo on the device and having it send emulated taps to the footswitch input.
+This would give a very exact tempo that could be set simply be dialing in the correct tempo on the device and having it send emulated taps to the footswitch input.
 That device is the **Drumatic Affect**.